About Dune 2 - The Building of a Dynasty

 The planet Arrakis (also known as Dune for its sandy landscape) is the only place in the known universe where Melange (more commonly known as the Spice) can be found.
 The Spice is the basis of interstellar travel and thus the standard of the Imperial economy.
-To increase productivity, The Padishah Emperor has invited three powerful Houses (Harkonnen, Atreides and Ordos) to compete against one another economically and bring up spice production.
+To increase productivity, The Padishah Emperor has invited three powerful Houses.
+These are Harkonnen, Atreides and Ordos, and must compete against one another economically and bring up spice production.

-Dune II is often considered the first mainstream modern real-time strategy game and established many conventions of the genre.
+Dune 2 - The Building of a Dynasty is often considered the first mainstream modern real-time strategy game and established many conventions of the genre.
 Even though set in Frank Herbert's famous Dune universe, the game is only loosely connected to the plot of any of the books or the films based from them.

 As levels progress, new and more advanced buildings and units are made available, including structures like a radar station, a repair facility or defense turrets and, for units, various ground troops, light vehicles and tanks.
 Each House can construct one unique special unit, and, after building a palace improvement, can unleash a unique palace effect.

 After a mission is completed, the player can select the next mission on a map of Dune.
 This choice determines the layout of the next map to be played, but has no effect on the overall campaign.

 Click Here for more information about Dune 2 - The Building of a Dynasty.